-Problem with gluten?
-This common food protein can trigger a wide range of symptoms that are NOT just related to gut health.
+The biggest problem with gluten is that it can trigger a wide range of symptoms that are NOT just related to gut health.

-This gluten intolerance checklist will quickly help you identify a potential gluten sensitivity.
+Our gluten intolerance checklist will help you identify a potential gluten sensitivity.

 Your Quick Gluten Intolerance Checklist